simplysmarty/Technology-Sales-Analysis/README.md

 The Technology Sales Dashboard transforms 1,847 rows of raw transactional data into a clear, interactive view of business performance.
 The analysis reveals a business that is growing strongly — but one where the growth is uneven.
 Copiers are underutilised, Machines are underperforming, and New York City is carrying a disproportionate share of revenue.

-The data does not make decisions.
-But it removes every excuse for making bad ones.
+The data does not make decisions but it removes every excuse for making bad ones.

 ---

-*Analysed by: Anuoluwapo Fasanya | Data Analytics Portfolio Project | 2024*
+*Analysed by: Segun Fasanya | Data Analytics Portfolio Project | 2026*